Darul Islam (Indonesia): Crackdown

 The implementation of martial law in 1957, followed by declaration of Guided Democracy by Sukarno in 1959, marked the reversal of fortunes for Darul Islam.
 Smaller Darul Islam bands operating in Central Java under Amir Fatah were crushed by Colonel Ahmad Yani's Banteng Raiders in 1954–1957.
 Darul Islam forces in South Kalimantan under Ibnu Hadjar were forced to surrender in 1959.
 Amir Fatah was killed in 1954, while Ibnu Hadjar was eventually executed in 1962.

 Three years of negotiations (1959–1962) led to a peace agreement that ended the conflict in Aceh, in which Aceh was restored as an autonomous province with special rights for Islamic law.
 Introduction of effective "fence-of-legs" method of encircling rebel mountain hideouts in 1959 succeeded in breaking the strong rebel grip over West Java's rural areas.
-In 4 June 1962, Kartosoewirjo was captured on his hideout of Mount Geber near Garut.
+On 4 June 1962, Kartosoewirjo was captured on his hideout of Mount Geber near Garut.
 In captivity, Kartosoewirjo issued order for all his followers to surrender, after which he was quickly tried and executed.
 The last Darul Islam band in West Java surrendered in August 1962.
 Successive military operations also crushed the Darul Islam in South Sulawesi.
 In February 1965, its leader Kahar Muzakkar was killed in a military ambush in the interior of Southeast Sulawesi province, ending the Darul Islam insurgency in Indonesia.

 However, despite the group being dismantled, underground networks have persisted.
 In the 1970s and 1980s, there were occurrences of 'Islamic' terrorism attributed to a group known as Komando Jihad.
 The leaders arrested from this group were found to be Darul Islam veterans.

 Underground movement

-According to the director of the National Counter Terrorism Agency brigadier general of police Ahmad Nurwakhid, Darul Islam carrying out underground movements and recruitment.
+According to the director of the National Counter Terrorism Agency brigadier general of police Ahmad Nurwakhid, Darul Islam is carrying out underground movements and recruitment.